Meet those serving overseas

 Stewart and Michelle Ayling

-For Michelle, our life here is the result of a calling to mission in Africa which she first felt at the age of eight during a school assembly.
-After coming to know Jesus aged 19, she studied world religions and history at Crewe and Alsager College, then followed this up with a PGCE at Newcastle University to become a secondary schoolteacher.
+Michelle’s calling to mission in Africa came at the age of eight during a school assembly.
+After coming to know Jesus at 19, she studied world religions and history at Crewe and Alsager College, then took a PGCE at Newcastle University to become a secondary schoolteacher.

-After meeting in Michelle’s home town of Norwich, we married and moved to Kettering a year later.
-We joined Christ the King Church soon afterwards and were involved in a variety of activities but particularly in the children’s and youth work.
+After the two met in Michelle’s hometown of Norwich, they married and moved to Kettering a year later, in xxxx.
+[SHOULD WE GIVE DATE?]
+They joined Christ the King Church soon afterwards and were involved in a variety of activities, including children’s and youth work.

 There’s a lot more where they came from!

-Right now, we have around 27 families serving somewhere around the MAF world.
-We couldn’t fit them all in on this journey, but you can hear from a few more families and the journey God has them on, by clicking here.
+Right now, we have about 27 families serving throughout the MAF world.
+We couldn’t fit them all in on this journey, but you can hear from some more by clicking here.

 That’s it for now.
-In the next email we'd love to introduce you to your flight crew (us here at MAF UK).
+In the next email, we’ll introduce you to your flight crew (the friendly MAF UK HR team).